jorgerasillo/spamhouse/README.md

 - [chi](https://github.com/go-chi/chi) - Added chi for injecting auth middleware
 - [gqlgen](https://github.com/99designs/gqlgen) - graphql, per the requirements suggestion
 - [uuid](github.com/google/uuid) - generate UUID, used for generating uuid before inserting ip entry into database.
 See [BeforeCreate](./repo/model/model.go) hook in model

+## Additional comments

+- Initially I had implemented the queuing process to return the ips added upon enqueueing.
+See [commit](https://github.com/jorgerasillo/spamhouse/blob/40201f7bb756c409d8a3d9f771c30269943c615f/graph/schema.resolvers.go#L19), however, I recognized that ultimately this was not the best approach since it would dpeend on each ip returning after it had been refreshed.